xp4xbox/Bytelocker/readme.md

 # Bytelocker

 This program is a educational Windows ransomeware similar to cryptolocker which uses AES-256 with a local password.
-This program was created for educational purposes.
-There is **no built-in payment system**.

 ![](https://github.com/xp4xbox/Bytelocker/blob/master/img.png)